Florida Home Depot Forklift Accident Lawyer

 Regardless of location, The Datny Law Firm can help accident victims injured at Home Depot throughout Florida.
 With so many different products, stacked to the rafters on scaffolding, or in the aisles and at the registers, accidents are bound to happen.
 Whether you slipped and fell due to liquid leaking from a refrigerator near the register, tripped and fell on broken flooring inside the store, were bit by a customer dog off its leash, hit in the head due to falling product, or run over by a forklift, our Home Depot Lawyer in Florida can help.

-If you were hurt in a Palm Beach County Home Depot (Wellington, Lake Worth, West Palm Beach, Lantana, Royal Palm Beach), or an Orange County Home Depot (Winter Park, Orlando, Oviedo, Casselberry), or elsewhere, you will want to consult a personal injury lawyer with experience handling claims against Home Depot.
+If you were hurt in a Palm Beach County or an Orange County Home Depot or elsewhere in Florida, you will want to consult a personal injury lawyer with experience handling claims against Home Depot.
 At The Datny Law Firm, we have handled more than two dozen Home Depot injury claims since our founding and have the knowledge, wherewithal and ability to navigate the complicated and hostile claim process with Sedgwick to achieve a successful outcome for our Clients.
-Do not trust a lawyer to handle your Home Depot case that dabbles in personal injury or has never handled a claim against Home Depot.
-The Datny Law Firm focuses 100% of its practice on personal injury and has helped many victims recover against Home Depot.
-For a FREE consultation, call us any time at 561-221-7474.
+Do not trust a lawyer to handle your Home Depot case that dabbles in personal injury or has never handled a claim against Home Depot (or Sedgwick).
+The Datny Law Firm focuses 100% of its practice on personal injury and has helped many victims recover against Home Depot (and Sedgwick).

-Forklift Accidents at Home Depot
+Forklift Accidents at Home Depot in Florida

 Forklifts can weigh up to 10,000 pounds and travel 18 miles per hours.
 They are used to lift heavy loads weighing thousands of pounds up and down.
 Used properly, they are a huge help when employees need to move large amounts of products, pallets and other big items up/down or from one location to another.
 But for all their usefulness, forklifts are also highly dangerous especially when used improperly.
 The reality is that forklifts are responsible for more than 35,000 workplace accidents annually, including more than 100 fatal injuries each year to employees and customers.